Trinity Vinyasa Flow Yoga Teacher Training

 |5 weekends plus two 5-day intensives|

-With our Flexi-Schedule system you can undertake your training module-by-module at a pace that is right for you.
+With our flexible study options you can undertake your training module-by-module at a pace that is right for you.
 Join us for one or more modules to begin your journey, or add to your knowledge as a teacher.
-Upon completion of all four modules and a written and practical assessment you will have completed the Level I Training program and can teach yoga professionally in Australia and internationally as a Registered Yoga Instructor.
+Upon completion of all four modules and a written and practical assessment you will have completed the Level I Training Certificate and can teach yoga professionally in Australia and internationally as a Registered Yoga Instructor.

 Module 1) Foundations of Vinyasa Flow Yoga

 Module includes study of the Branches and Limbs of Yoga, Foundations of Vinyasa Flow Yoga, Yoga Sutras of Patanjali, Teaching Skills and Ethics, Teaching an Integrated Practice of Body, Mind and Breath, as well as practice, study and practice teaching the Vinyasa Flow Level I Sequence suitable for all levels.